Depthwise Convolution for Multi-Agent Communication with Enhanced Mean-Field Approximation: Introduction

 In this paper, we propose a new MARL method within a large number of agents coexisting based on local communication learning.
 First, inspired by the fact that convolution is widely used in extracting local relations~\cite{lecun2015deep}, we design a new communication protocol that exploits the ability of depthwise convolution~\cite{howard2017mobilenets} to efficiently learn local communication between neighboring agents.
 Since the environment dynamics of an agent depends on actions of the others, we take the policies of neighboring agents as inputs and explicitly learn the effect of joint actions to facilitate multi-agent coordination.
 Second, in our method, the mean-field approximation~\cite{mean} is introduced to approximate the interactions within the population of agents considering the average effect from the neighboring agents of an individual, thus considerably reducing the scale of agent interactions.
-To more accurately coordinate behaviors of neighboring agents, we enhance the mean-field approximation by a supervised policy rectification network (PRN) that predicts real-time policies from previous information to rectify real-time agent interactions.
-Besides, since mean-field approximation drops out the second-order remainders, we attempt through learning to compensate the approximation bias via our communication protocol and obtain a more accurate mean-field estimate of agent interactions.
+To more accurately coordinate behaviors of neighboring agents, we enhance the mean-field approximation by a supervised policy rectification network (PRN) that predicts real-time policies from previous information to rectify real-time agent interactions. \footnote{The communication of real-time information during execution may lead to a certain time lag due to bandwidth limitations in real-world applications~\citep{tarmac}.
+Hence, throughout the paper, we assume that an individual cannot know the real-time information of its neighbors during execution.} Besides, since mean-field approximation drops out the second-order remainders, we attempt through learning to compensate for the approximation bias via our communication protocol and obtain a more accurate mean-field estimate of agent interactions.

 We extensively evaluate our method on two multi-agent tasks: the adaptive traffic signal control (ATSC) on the SUMO platform~\cite{SUMO,yumacar} and the StarCraft II multi-agent challenge (SMAC)~\cite{smac}.
 Experimental results show that our method can achieve more efficient multi-agent coordination and outperform several baseline approaches.